yegor256/blog/_drafts/_veils.md

 end
 {% endhighlight %}

-This is what will kill me, performance wise:
+This is what will kill me, performance-wise:

 {% highlight ruby %}
 projects.fetch do |p|